genereese/togo/README.md

 If you have any questions, problems, suggestions, or just plain like the software, please email me at gene.reese@xirsix.com to let me know; I base how much work I put in on my projects off how many people find them useful.

 # What is Togo?
-Want to create an RPM to deploy your software and don't want to spend hours learning how to do it?

--or maybe you're already familiar with the process, but just want it to feel more clean and organized?
+Want to create an RPM to deploy your software and don't want to spend hours learning how to do it? -or maybe you're already familiar with the process, but just want it to feel more clean and organized?

 Use Togo!
-You can have **your first RPM** built and ready to install **in less than 5 minutes.**
+You can have **your first RPM** built and ready to install **in less than 5 minutes.** (Scroll down for a super-fast example.)

 Traditionally, RPM creation has been overly complicated.
 Best practices are largely non-existent and documentation mainly consists of either incredibly dry reading, or random anecdotes from people who have just done it their own way.
 Togo seeks to help both new-comers and experienced RPM builders standardize and organize their build process by making it as simple and reproducible as possible.

+Togo does not lock you into any software magic; it simply automates the tasks that have to be performed most often and does so in a sane manner.
+If you simply want to use Togo to generate a basic spec file for you to use, you may do just that.
+Or, if you want togo to handle your entire project, you can do that as well.
+Feel as if your project has outgrown Togo and you need to do your own thing?
+Go for it!

+Use it as little or as much as you want!

 Who might find Togo useful?
 * A sysadmin who has a script or group of scripts he wants to add to a yum repository